abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 ---

-_**Note**: Alternatively you can use dockerized version of Kamal by running `./kamal.sh` predefined command instead of Ruby gem version.
-It mostly works for initial server setup, but some management commands don't work properly.
+**Note**: _Alternatively, you can use the dockerized version of Kamal by running the `./kamal.sh` predefined command instead of the Ruby gem version.
+It mostly works for the initial server setup, but some management commands don't work properly.
 For instance, `./kamal.sh app logs -f` or `./kamal.sh build push`._

 ---